\n\n

 7 min read

 If your child with autism has repeatedly leaked through pull-ups overnight — or refuses to wear them at all — the Abena Abri-Form Junior may be worth knowing about.
-It is a taped brief designed for children, with the absorbency of an adult continence product and a fit that behaves very differently from a standard pull-up.
+It is a taped brief designed for children, with an absorbency comparable to adult continence products and a fit that behaves very differently from a standard pull-up.
 For some autistic children, it is the first product that has actually worked.

-The Abri-Form Junior is a taped all-in-one brief made by Abena, a Danish continence products manufacturer.
+The Abri-Form Junior is a taped all-in-one brief made by Abena, a Danish manufacturer of continence products.
 It is designed for children and young people who need higher absorbency than standard children’s nighttime pull-ups provide.
 It uses an open (taped) design rather than a pull-up format, meaning it is applied and removed by the carer, not the child pulling it up and down.

 It is not a household-name product.
 Most families discover it after months of failed alternatives.